-Representatives of VU University and main Chinese partner Renmin University have officially presented their joint book Religion and Social Cohesion on July 1, 2015.
+Representatives of VU Amsterdam and main Chinese partner Renmin University have officially presented their joint book Religion and Social Cohesion on July 1, 2015.
 The ceremony took place in Renmin’s prestigious National Studies Building.

 The joint publication is a tangible result of the MOU that VU and Renmin signed in 2011.
 Theology Dean Wim Janse and Professor of Buddhist Philosophy André van de Braak, accompanied by Academic Director China Peter Peverelli discussed future strategic cooperation between the two universities with Renmin’s Vice-President Hao and Dean of the School of Philosophy Prof. Yao.

 Kees Kouwenaar and Peter Peverelli of VU Amsterdam successfully ended the first round of the training program 'Internationalisation of Academic Research' in Dalian, October 21.
 All participants received their certificate, after having presented their internationalization plans.
 The Chinese co-organizer was very pleased with the program and had already invited a number of participants for the second round that will take place in 2016 as observers.